 The Company does not have a nomination committee.
-The full Board, which comprises two Non-Executive Directors and one Executive Director, considers the matters and issues that would otherwise be addressed by a nomination committee.
+The full Board, which currently comprises four Non-Executive Directors (three Non-Executive Directors until the appointment of Philipp Kin on 11 August 2023) considers the matters and issues that would otherwise be addressed by a nomination committee.

-Under the Board, candidacy for the Board is based on merit against objective criteria with a view to maintaining an appropriate balance of skills and experience.
-Generally, candidates for the office of Director are individually assessed by the Chairman and the Managing Director before appointment or nomination to ensure that they possess the relevant skills, experience, personal attributes and capability to devote the necessary time and commitment to the role.
+Candidacy for the Board is based on merit against objective criteria with a view to maintaining an appropriate balance of skills and experience.
+Generally, candidates for the office of Director are individually assessed by the Chairman before appointment or nomination to ensure that they possess the relevant skills, experience, personal attributes, and capability to devote the necessary time and commitment to the role.